piroor/treestyletab/README.md

   * The biggest reason is: because I want to keep me as the prime user of this project.
     I want to keep having a privilege to say "no" about requests that do not match my vision.
-    My hands are already full to maintain this addon for my use case.
+    My hands are already full with maintenance of Tree Style Tab for my use case.
     (Of course I know that donation is not payment, but I'm afraid that I would think about voices from people who did donation more seriously and it would unconsciously conflict with my policies.)
-  * And, I'm afraid of [social undermining](https://en.wikipedia.org/wiki/Social_undermining) also.
+  * Also, I'm afraid of [social undermining](https://en.wikipedia.org/wiki/Social_undermining).
-  * I'm an employee of the [ClearCode Inc.](https://www.clear-code.com/) My employer allows me to develop my addons while business hours, because my job is supporting customers (enterprise users of Firefox and Thunderbird) technically and developing addons increases my skills about Firefox and Thunderbird.
+  * I'm an employee of the [ClearCode Inc.](https://www.clear-code.com/) My employer allows me to develop my extensions during business hours, because my job is technical support to customers (enterprise users of Firefox and Thunderbird) and the development increases my skills with Firefox and Thunderbird.
     In other words, my addon projects already have monetary support enoughly.
     Stagnation of my addon projects are mostly caused from technical reasons or lowering of motivation, not monetary reasons.